Hafasec/mac_changer/README.md

-A simple pogram to change MAC address on linux distributions.
-Requires root access.
+A simple pogram to change MAC address on linux distributions

 Usage:
 ```